hassan-bachir/Wallii/README.md

 <!-- Prototyping -->
 <img src="./readme/title3.svg"/>

-> We designed Coffee Express using wireframes and mockups, iterating on the design until we reached the ideal layout for easy navigation and a seamless user experience.
+> We designed Wallii using wireframes and mockups, iterating on the design until we reached the ideal layout for easy navigation and a seamless user experience.

 ### Wireframes